 Students must maintain a minimum GPA specified by the graduate school to avoid being placed on scholastic probation.
-Students placed on scholastic probation are not eligible for fellowships or tuition scholarships and may not sit for doctoral qualifying or final examinations, or master's final examinations.
-Further information regarding scholastic probation is available in the UK Graduate School Bulletin: http://catalogs.uky.edu/
+Students placed on scholastic probation are not eligible for fellowships or tuition

 8.5 SUMMER SUPPORT

 The Mathematics department traditionally offers two types of financial support for graduate students over the summer: summer research fellowships and summer teaching assignments.
 The Mathematics Department can usually offer summer support to most, but not all, of the students who request it.
 We can support as summer TAs only those students who have met the SACS requirements for Teaching Assistants.